ayushaggarwalI2V/Video-Analytics-Server/01 Abandon Object Detection/README.md

    - Disable `filter event by classification`
    - Check the stationary duration time
    - Draw the area as shown in the image
-   - Expected Output -> ***Must get alert of object*** after the stationary duration time
+   - Expected Output -> **_Must get alert of object_** after the stationary duration time

    ![image](https://github.com/ayushaggarwalI2V/Video-Analytics-Server/blob/main/01%20Abandon%20Object%20Detection/images/graffiti.png "Graffiti Abandon")

 2. City Scenario (City Abandon)
    - Link to video - \\192.168.1.22\Testing_team\ayush_testing_videos\01 Abandon\cityAbandon 3
-   - Remove filter event by classification
+   - Disable `filter event by classification`
    - Check the stationary duration time
    - Check Alert for bag after the Stationary duration time
-   - Check the background similarity factor
+   - Check the background similarity factor -> Check background to use background matching algorithm for abandoned objects.
+   - Expected Output -> **_Alert of the bag is generated_**

    ![image](https://github.com/ayushaggarwalI2V/Video-Analytics-Server/blob/main/01%20Abandon%20Object%20Detection/images/cityAbandoned.png "City Abandon")

-3. Highway Scenario
+4. Highway Scenario
    - Link to video - \\192.168.1.22\Testing_team\ayush_testing_videos\01 Abandon\highwayAbandon 1
    - Set stationary duration time to 10 sec
-   - Check Alert for on=bject after the Stationary duration time
+   - Check Alert for the object after the Stationary duration time
    - Must check other objects not showing the abandoned object
    - Check with different select objects like - cars, buses, etc

    ![image](https://github.com/ayushaggarwalI2V/Video-Analytics-Server/blob/main/01%20Abandon%20Object%20Detection/images/highwayAbandoned.png "Highway Abandon")

-4. No Abandon - no alert generated
+5. No Abandon - no alert generated
    - Link to video - \\192.168.1.22\Testing_team\ayush_testing_videos\01 Abandon\no abandon 1
    - Set stationary duration time to 10 sec
    - *Must check no alert is generated because there is no abandoned item in this video*
    - Must check other objects not showing the abandoned object
    - Check with different select objects like - cars, buses, etc
+   - Expected Output -> **_No alerts are generated_** because there is no abandoned object in this video

    ![image](https://github.com/ayushaggarwalI2V/Video-Analytics-Server/blob/main/01%20Abandon%20Object%20Detection/images/no%20abandoned.png "No Abandon")

 ***Different test Cases only for Abandon***